This Bullhead Recipe is easy and delicious. It’s similar to catfish but with a more mild flavor. It pairs well with this quick citrus salsa.

 - Flip and dredge the other side.
 Shake off excess.

 NOTE: The fish should be white on the inside.
 Look in the rib cage.
 If it is red, it stills needs to cook.
+Fish flakes easily with a fork when it is done.

 If you are looking for delicious bullhead recipe, this one is a favorite with family and friends alike.